Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.15 (BR)
+- Reduced and stabilized memory consumption.
+  - Replaced some "on the fly" method Override by more conventional classes declarations, this because it may confuse Java memory management...

+2024.06.14 (Xilmi)
+- Combat-AI now checks the safety of a path towards enemy ships and will avoid moving through the attack-range of enemies that would destroy them.
+- Fixed an issue that made the AI consider their own missile-boats as worthless due to a recent change about not being afraid from enemy-missile-boats when they haven't attacked yet.

 2024.06.13 (BR)
 - Fixed growth expectations display when terraforming and too many incoming transports in few days.

+2024.06.11 (Xilmi)
+- Building scouts now has a higher priority than building colony-ships.
+- Modified frequency and limited amount of scout-production to be more feasible even with a huge amount of unscouted systems around.
+- Removed a restriction that prevented the AI from bolstering the population of their fresh colonies during a war.
+- AI will stop spamming colony-ships when it sees more enemy combat-ships flying around than it has own combat-ships even when there's huge amounts of uncolonized systems.

 2024.06.10 (BR)
 - EmpireView: added some allowed direct calls through empires() to avoid this mainly forbidden call.